 Non executive directors receive a basic fee and additional fees are payable for membership and chairmanship of the various committees.
 They may also claim session charges, based on the British Dental Guild rate, but only for duties which do not form part of their normal duties and responsibilities.

-An increase of 5% was proposed for the fees associated for each of the board and committee roles.
+There was no proposed increase for the fees associated with board and committee roles.

 Benefits